brikis98/yevgeniy-brikman-homepage/_posts/2011-07-07-30-day-blog-fitness-challenge.md

 word "burpee" or the sight of me jumping around like crazy next to my cubical.
 As a response, Adam, along with [Mario Sundar](http://www.linkedin.com/in/mariosundar), proposed a different
-challenge: a 30 day blog fitness challenge.
+challenge: a 30-day blog fitness challenge.
 The rules are, again, very simple: write one blog post, every day, for 30 days straight.
 If you miss a day, you have to make it up the next day.
 The purpose of this challenge is analogous: develop mental fitness (writing uses the entire brain), develop good habits,